Results 1 - 10 from 31 for smaller furnaces in 0.676 sec.

 Plain English Guide To The Clean Air Act

-Wood smoke often contains a lot of particulates (dust, soot) and much higher levels of hazardous air pollutants, including some cancer-causing chemicals, than smoke from oil- or gas-fired furnaces.
-Steps to clean up wood smoke pollution have included redesigning the burning system in woodstoves; newer woodstoves put out much less pollution than older models.
-Under the 1990 Act, EPA has ...
+Also, as the pollution gets worse, pollution controls are required for smaller sources.
+Other criteria pollutants: carbon monoxide and particulates The carbon monoxide (CO) and particulate ... air pollutants, including some cancer-causing chemicals, than smoke from oil- or gas-fired furnaces.
+Steps to clean up wood smoke pollution have included redesigning the burning system in ...

 www.policyalmanac.org